md-Gafrujama/Todo-app/README.md

 License
 This project is licensed under the MIT License.

-Feel free to customize and expand upon this README as needed for your website
+Feel free to customize and expand upon this README as needed for your website.

-link-todo-app-gamma-fawn-51.vercel.app
+Vercel Link
+The TodoList Application is deployed on Vercel.
+You can access it here.